 Aboriginal rock art

-Australia has some of the oldest and largest open-air rock art sites in the world.
-Aboriginal rock art sites can be found almost everywhere in rural, remote and even urban environments.
-It offers an insight into extinct species, spirituality and relationships.
+Australia has some of the oldest rock art sites in the world.
+They offer a glimpse into extinct species, spirituality and relationships.

 Aboriginal rock art facts